MaksymDramaretskyi-1/Hillel-NPM/README.md

 Created an `index.js` file and added code from a previous homework assignment.

-**Why:** This is the entry point of the project where the main JavaScript logic lives.
+This is the entry point of the project where the main JavaScript logic lives.

 ---